hamiltoncrouse/thetrip/README.md

 ## Dashboard UI
 - Visit `/dashboard` to use the new trip list + creation flow.
 - Sign in with Google (Firebase Auth) to load trips from `/api/trips` and create new ones.
 The UI automatically attaches your ID token to each request.
-- Without the Firebase web config, use the “Demo profile” card to enter a name/email; the dashboard will persist it in `localStorage` and send it via `X-Trip-Demo-User` so each visitor still gets isolated trips.
+Without Firebase client config the dashboard will prompt you to add the missing `NEXT_PUBLIC_FIREBASE_*` env vars on Render.

 ## Deploying to Render
 1. **Render Postgres**: reuse the `my-data-vibe` instance or create a new database.
 Copy the *External Database URL* into the Web Service env.